 A range of interactive maps has been designed to allow you to explore useful mapping layers and make your own maps – they are a sandbox of map exploration tools.
 You can query, search, print, annotate (draw on), rearrange the layers, turn layers on and off, play with layer transparency, view the attributes of the layers and more...
 The one thing you cannot do is contribute data or information.
 Whilst you can annotate the map by drawing on it, all annotations are temporary and are not saved or kept.
+See below for more information on these maps, as well as links to other useful mapping applications - or click on the links here to give some of the maps a go!

 Project Mapping Portals